 Our Grass Fed Beef is sourced from Uruguay.
 This country, which is in the south-east of South America has privileged conditions for catle breeding and is known for its quality beef.
 Uruguayan cattle are bred in the open range all year long, naturally fed on a vegetable protein basis, with no use of the animal products or by-products whatsoever.
 These practices have been forbidden by law for over 20 years.

 Our Wagyu-Angus Cross Beef (Prime+) is also from Uruguay.

 The beef exported from Uruguay is heavily regulated by goverment and third party entities.

 CAN I FIND THE QUALITY OF BEEF YOU SELL AT THE LOCAL SUPERMARKET?

-No. You may find similar high quality offerings at butcher shops like Lobel's New York , Debragga or Snake River Farmm.
+No. You may find similar high quality offerings at butcher shops like Lobel's New York , Debragga or Snake River Farms.
 Also on gourmet providers such as D'Artagnan.
 We have modeled our business after their quality....
-Meat N'' Bone was born precisely because its hard to access Steakhouse Grade Beef at affordable prices... and ordering online is extremely expensive as a result of shipping costs.
+Meat N'' Bone was born precisely because its hard to access Steakhouse Grade Beef at affordable prices... our operations is extremely lean to keep costs low.